autometrics-dev/autometrics-ts/README.md

 The default `autometrics` package bundles `@opentelemetry/sdk-metrics` and `@opentelemetry/exporter-prometheus` dependencies.
-If you are already using these in your codebase or want to use other custom metrics, use this installation option.
+If you are already using these in your codebase or want to use other custom metrics, use the following installation option.

 Install the wrappers, the language service plugin: